IC-AISE'2026 Header

 Image processing plays an essential role in the labelling of images for Smart Cities.
 Indeed, at the heart of the infrastructure of these smart cities, images captured by surveillance cameras, sensors and drones are often abundant and varied.
 Image processing, through artificial intelligence and machine learning, not only enables these images to be analyzed in real time to detect crucial information such as traffic, pedestrians, or incidents, but also automatically labels this visual data.
 These labels or metadata are then used to enrich Smart Cities databases, enabling more efficient resource management, better urban planning, and a proactive response to citizens' needs, thus helping to make cities smarter and more connected.
 For more details see Workshop.docx

-The renewable energy sector has undergone great changes recently and is gaining more and more importance as it is seen as a practical solution and an operational alternative to a set of challenges and constraints that the world faces in many areas, particularly with regard to the economy, environment and climate.
-Perhaps the increasing demand, environmental constraints, increasing use of polluting fossil energy sources, technical problems and associated technological development, stimulate scientific and technical research to the need to research new operational and business models, as well as advanced infrastructure and modern technological means that keep pace with this important sector and help establish smart cities integrating electronic design, embedded systems, personal skills for solutions smart technologies, ICT, renewable energies, etc. Smart cities are built on smart infrastructure that integrates technology-based services, social learning and targets governance and institutional improvement.
+Perhaps the increasing demand, environmental constraints, increasing use of polluting fossil energy sources, technical problems and associated technological development, stimulate scientific and technical research to the need to research new operational and business models, as well as advanced infrastructure and modern technological means that keep pace with this important sector and help establish smart cities integrating electronic design, embedded systems, personal skills for solutions smart technologies, ICT, renewable energies, etc.

 Christophe Rosenberger